BRACE-Framework/BRACE-Framework.github.io/docs/posts/organizational-context-research.md

     name: Organizational Content Research for Contingency Planning for Internet Shutdown
     url: "./"
 ---

+they know their siutation the best, but you have the technical expertise, so it has to be interactive and not top down you use your knoelwge to help
 ## Organizational Context Research
 Even within the same city, the nature of an organization can significantly affect its risks and needs, leading to vastly different effective circumvention strategies.